 We have also begun offering 3 inperson presentations to the community, Senior Citizen Scam Prevention, Retail Security Awareness, and Child Care Facility Safety.
 Our PHEP Coordinator is also certified by ALERRT through Texas State University to present Civilian Response to Active Shooter Events.

-The Senior Citizen Scam Prevention program has been presented 3 times with great success.
+The Senior Citizen Scam Prevention program was presented once this year with more scheduled for the upcoming year.